-the burden itself is not specified.
-Once the appellant receives a determination from the Administrative Judge, he or she has 30 days to submit a request to NAD's Director for review.
-The Director conducts a record review, and can remand all or a portion of the decision to the Administrative Judge.
-Final decisions issued by NAD are reviewable in district court.
+production of evidence, and are given the power to administer oaths and affirmations.346 Administrative Judges are not bound by findings of fact made by the agency.347 The appellant bears the burden of proving that the adverse agency decision being appealed is erroneous,348 but the burden itself is not specified.
+Once the appellant receives a determination from the Administrative Judge, he or she has 30 days to submit a request to NAD's Director for review.349 The Director conducts a record review, and can remand all or a portion of the decision to the Administrative Judge.350 Final decisions issued by NAD are reviewable in district court.351

 NAD's regulations provide additional hearing instructions, and procedures for both hearings and record review are described in 7 C.F.R. § 11.8.
-The regulations give Administrative Judges the authority to request that the appellant submit a statement describing why the agency's decision was incorrect, a copy of any document not in the agency record that the appellant plans to introduce at the hearing, and a list of expected witnesses.
-NAD must provide at least fourteen days' notice of the hearing to the appellant, the appellant's representative (if any), and the agency.
-Ex parte contacts are prohibited.
-Administrative Judges "shall" hold a pre-hearing conference when appropriate to attempt to resolve the dispute or narrow the relevant issues.
-If the appellant fails to appear at the hearing, the Administrative Judge may treat the appeal as a record review or dismiss the appeal.
-The appellant has the burden of proving that the agency made an erroneous decision by a preponderance of the evidence.
-The appellant can be represented by an attorney or non-attorney, and the representative must file a declaration with NAD identifying the representation relationship.
+The regulations give Administrative Judges the authority to request that the appellant submit a statement describing why the agency's decision was incorrect, a copy of any document not in the agency record that the appellant plans to introduce at the hearing, and a list of expected witnesses.352 NAD must provide at least fourteen days' notice of the hearing to the appellant, the appellant's representative (if any), and the agency.353 Ex parte contacts are prohibited.354 Administrative Judges "shall" hold a prehearing conference when appropriate to attempt to resolve the dispute or narrow the relevant issues.355 If the appellant fails to appear at the hearing, the Administrative Judge may treat the appeal as a record review or dismiss the appeal.356 The appellant has the burden of proving that the agency made an erroneous decision by a preponderance of the evidence.357 The appellant can be represented by an attorney or non-attorney, and the representative must file a declaration with NAD identifying the representation relationship.358

-a.
+- 3. Resources Available to Self-Represented Parties - a.
 Pre-Hearing and Hearing Assistance